A birds eye view of empty hospital beds

 Amber

 Amber is a doctor and lives with Gitelman syndrome, a condition that causes severe salt wasting.
-Her unique position of being both a doctor and someone living with a rare condition gives her a unique insight into the rare world.
+Her position as both a doctor and someone living with a rare condition gives her a unique insight into the rare world.
 This has been her journey so far.

 What happened?